 – Click on the image to enlarge or purchase –

-Recently I was in Sarasota, Florida and had the opportunity to visit the Ringling Museum.
-One of the highlights is the Ca’ d’Zan Mansion, John and Mable Ringling’s Venetian Gothic style mansion built in 1924/25 overlooking Sarasota Bay.
+Recently I was in Sarasota, Florida and had the opportunity to visit the Ca’ d’Zan Mansion Ringling Museum.
+This is John and Mable Ringling’s Venetian Gothic style mansion built in 1924/25 overlooking Sarasota Bay.
 The architectural style is based on the hotels and palaces which face onto the canals in Venice.
 With all of its finely carved details and unique architectural features, this amazing building, along with the other parts of the complex is a photographer’s dream.